1988 Polish strikes

-The 1988 Polish strikes were a massive wave of workers' strikes which broke out from 21 April, 1988 in the Polish People's Republic.
+The 1988 Polish strikes were a massive wave of workers' strikes which broke out from 21 April 1988 in the Polish People's Republic.

 The strikes, as well as street demonstrations, continued throughout spring and summer, ending in early September 1988.
 These actions shook the Communist regime of the country to such an extent that it was forced to begin talking about recognising Solidarity.
 As a result, later that year, the regime decided to negotiate with the opposition, which opened way for the 1989 Round Table Agreement.
 The second, much bigger wave of strikes (August 1988) surprised both the government, and top leaders of Solidarity, who were not expecting actions of such intensity.
 These strikes were mostly organized by local activists, who had no idea that their leaders from Warsaw had already started secret negotiations with the Communists.

 Background

-Late 1980s was the time of deep economic crisis of Poland.
+The late 1980s was a time of deep economic crisis for Poland.
 The military regime of General Wojciech Jaruzelski did not carry out any radical reform of the economy in 1982-1983 following their imposition of Martial Law in Poland.
 Industrial production remained below the 1979 level.
 Average inflation rate climbed to 60% by 1988, and Poland’s hard-currency debt to the Western countries grew from $25 billion in 1981 to $43 billion in 1989.
 Furthermore, the military rule was a failure, even though Solidarity had been outlawed in 1982, which in turn forced its members to go underground.
 In those circumstances, anger and frustration of the nation grew, deepened by economic malaise, and constantly declining living standards.
 More than 60% of population lived in poverty, and inflation, measured by black-market rate of the U.S. dollar, was 1,500% in the period 1982 - 1987.

-On November 29, 1987, the Communists decided to seek popular support for a 110% price increase, calling the Referendum on political and economic reforms (see Referendums in Poland) supported by the old slogan of "democratization" as the only concession.
-The government of Zbigniew Messner lost the referendum - according to independent sources, with the turnout of around 30%, but officially, it was announced that 63.8% voters participated in it, and so, deputy prime minister Zdzisław Sadowski decided to go on with the price increase.
-The policy was introduced on February 1, 1988.
+On 29 November 1987 the Communists decided to seek popular support for a 110% price increase, calling the Referendum on political and economic reforms (see Referendums in Poland) supported by the old slogan of "democratization" as the only concession.
+The government of Zbigniew Messner lost the referendum - according to independent sources, with a turnout of around 30%, - but officially, it was announced that 63.8% voters participated in it, and so, deputy prime minister Zdzisław Sadowski decided to go on with the price increase.
+The policy was introduced on 1 February 1988.
 It was the biggest hike since 1982.
 The operation was a failure, as the massive price increases were followed by 40% increase in wages, meant to offset the price increases.
 As a result, inflation rose at alarming speed, and by late 1989, near hyperinflation was reached.